raphaelquast/beatstep/README.md

 ## Buttons:

-The stop-button serves as `shift-button` to activate the control-features.
+The `shift-button` is used to activate the control-features.
 `shift` + `button 8` and `shift` + `button 16` is used to activate different control-layers.
-(the control-layers remain activated until the button is pressed again!)
+(**double-tap**  to make the control-layers remain activated until the activation button is pressed again!)
 The `transpose-slider` transposes the note-assignments of the buttons.

 ## Encoder: